wilsonmar/wilsonmar.github.io/shop/index.md

 [ ] A rainsuit (with pants) takes less room than I thought.
 The Frogger

-   The rainsuit means I don't need to carry around an umbrella, which doesn't work that well anyway.
+   The rainsuit replaces umbrella, which doesn't work that well anyway for protecting pants.
+So wear dark pants ;)

-[ ] Big waterproof bag for storing soiled underwear.
+[ ] Big waterproof airtight bag for storing soiled underwear.

 [ ] Underwear from Ex-officio, at $25 each, is worth every penny to me for its comfort and quick-drying properties (not cotton)